NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges24-1-0-to-24-2-0.md

 These changes will also make corresponding changes in the HTML Intialization Summary report

-### Adding an Output:Variable, Wetbulb Globe Temperature
+### Adding an Output:Variable, Zone/Space Wetbulb Globe Temperature

-An output variable will be added, Wetbulb Globe Temperature.
+An output variable will be added at both zone and space level: Zone Wetbulb Globe Temperature, and Space Wetbulb Globe Temperature